Every day is an adventure with a toddler.

 Tracking Your Movements

 We often keep our eyes on the things we love, and toddlers will do the same, tracking our movements as we move around the room.

-They will frequently turn their heads if they hear our voices, smell our odors, or detect other signs that indicate where we are and how long it will be before we return to our toddler.
+They will frequently turn their heads if they hear our voices, smell our odors, or detect other signs that indicate where we are and how long it will be before we return to our toddlers.